markclare1992/markclare1992.github.io/_posts/2018-10-30-penalty-skill.md

 We have $$N$$ players in the dataset, each player $$n \in N$$ has $$y_{n}$$ goals (successes) out of $$k_{n}$$ penalty attempts (trials).

 ### Assumptions
-- That penalty taking is a skill.
+- Penalty taking is a skill.
-- That each players penalty attempts are independent Bernoulli trials.
+- Each players penalty attempts are independent Bernoulli trials.

 ### Complete Pooling
 We model each penalty as having the same chance of success $$\phi \in [0,1]$$